Importance And Mission

 PTTEP continues monitoring risks and mitigation measures which are integral to our risk management process, ensuring that we remain vigilant to changing circumstances and adapt our strategies accordingly.
 In addition, we also review the risk exposure at least on a quarterly basis.
 This emphasis on agility allows PTTEP to promptly adjust its responses to incorporate newly identified risks with significant impacts, ensuring we are well-prepared to address risk in a timely, reasonable, and efficient manner.

 Moreover, PTTEP conducts both internal audit and external assessment.
-From the last two years, Internal audit focused on Risk Management Process.
+From the last three years, Internal audit focused on Risk Management Process.
 In addition, PTTEP engaged independent expert to conduct ERM Maturity Assessment in line several global standards, including ISO31000 and COSO.
 The scope of the assessment covers Governance & Framework, Process, Culture, and Special Topics such as 3rd-party & partnership risk management.
 Risk Management Tool and Software and Business Continuity Management The maturity assessment results mostly range from Level 3 (Established) to Level 4 (Embedded).

 5. Communication and Consultation